Fertilizing Products Regulation

 EU Fertilizing Product Regulation

-From summer 2022 onwards, fertilizer producers, traders and farmers will be confronted with the EU Fertilizing Products Regulation (FPR), which will radically change the way fertilizers are receiving the CE mark and the labelling requirements provided on the products.
-In the future, it will be possible to market, within the EU, a very wide range of fertilizing products such as organic fertilizers, organo-mineral fertilizers, growing media or biostimulants – provided that they comply with the environmental and safety requirements of the new legislation.
+From summer 2022 onwards, fertilizer producers, traders and farmers are confronted with the EU Fertilizing Products Regulation (FPR), which radically changes the way fertilizers are receiving the CE mark and the labelling requirements provided on the products.
+In the future, it is now possible to market, within the EU, a very wide range of fertilizing products such as organic fertilizers, organo-mineral fertilizers, growing media or biostimulants – provided that they comply with the environmental and safety requirements of the new legislation.

 A paradigm shift

 Under the new legislation specific procedures will have to be followed depending on what the product is made of and under which category it would be put on the market.
 The 2003/2003 Regulation was regulating only the characteristics of the final product in a very precise way such as nutrient levels.
 The FPR will be regulating both the end characteristics (contaminants, nutrient levels – though less stringent than today) as well as the input materials contained in every fertilizing product (e.g. REACH registration).

 A new toolbox available for manufacturers to get a CE mark